medusajs/medusa/docs/content/advanced/backend/plugins/overview.md

 ## How to Install a Plugin

-To install an existing plugin, in your Medusa server run the following command:
+To install an existing plugin, in your Medusa backend run the following command:

 ```bash npm2yarn
 npm install <plugin_name>